 Take the leaf out and let it cool off.
 Once cooled, hold it in between your fingers towards light to see the amazing vascular system of plants.

-This is such an amazing activity to see a vascular system that is otherwise hidden from the naked eyes.
+This is such an amazing science activity to see a vascular system that is otherwise hidden from the naked eyes.

 You can also draw similarities between the plant’s vascular system and animal circulatory system.
 The web of vessels is somewhat similar.